i-m-rushil/CryptEye/README.md

 ## Customization

-You can customize the look of the table by modifying the CSS styles in the plugin's `styles.css` file.
+You can customize the look of the table by modifying the CSS styles in the plugin's `crypteye.php` file.

 ## Requirements